 The Bye-Lo Baby was one of the first truly realistic baby dolls ever sculpted.
-Creator Grace Storey Putnam was a sculptor (1877-1947) who found herself needing to support a young family in the early 1920s after a divorce.
+Creator Grace Storey Putnam was a sculptor (1877 to 1947) who found herself needing to support a young family in the early 1920s after a divorce.
 She sculpted the doll from looking at a real three-day-old baby.

 Years of Production

 The dolls began production in 1922 and were produced until the early 1950s.

+The tiniest Bye-Lo Babies are only 5 to 6 inches tall and are made of all bisque.
 The very largest Bye-Lo Babies can be over 20 inches tall, about the size of a real three-day-old baby.

 Many famous companies made heads for these dolls, including Kestner, Alt Beck and Gottshalck, and Hertel, Schwab and Co.
 The dolls were put together and distributed by the American company George Borgfeldt.

 As of 2016, prices for the most common styles of Bye-Lo Baby dolls, sized about 14" on a cloth body with celluloid hands, have remained stagnant in the range of $200 and up.
 All-bisque models have trended slightly down in price.
 The highest prices go for mint, all original dolls, and dolls with rarer style bodies and wigged hair.
-The highest prices seem to be about $600 or so, but much higher for dolls with trousseaus, Fly-Lo Babies and other rare models.
+The highest prices seem to be about $600 or so, but much higher for dolls with trousseaus, Fly-Lo Babies, and other rare models.

 Although marks vary slightly, the most common marks include, on the body: Copr By//Grace S. Putnam; often the mark also includes "Made in Germany".
 The smallest all-bisque models are sometimes not marked.